wizzat/distribution/README.md

 Purpose
 =======

-These scripts are to generate a graphical histogram from the terminal, directly in the terminal.
+To generate graphs directly in the (ASCII-based) terminal.
+The tool is mis-named.
+It was originally for generating histograms (a distribution of the frequency of input tokens) but it has since been expanded to generate time-series graphs (or, in fact, graphs with any arbitrary "x-axis") as well.

 At first, there will be only one script, the original written in Perl by Tim Ellis.
 But if others port it to Python, Ocaml, COBOL, or Brainfuck, then we'll include those versions here.